snowdrop/rest-http-example/README.md

 # OpenShift

-Project can be build top of Openshift using minishift tool.
+The Project can be build top of Openshift using minishift tool.
 For that purpose, you will use the profile `openshift` which has been configured to use the Fabric8 Maven plugin.

 ```